 Canyonlands National Park is a grand national park in Utah.
 The more than 335,000 acres are filled with fun Utah things to explore.
 But as Canyonlands covers such a vast and remote area, most visitors don’t have time to explore more than just a slice of the park.

 By far the most popular district in Canyonlands National Park is Island in the Sky.
 It’s the easiest area to visit, and its paved drive takes you to some of the most scenic places in Utah.

 Arches National Park and its timeless red rock landscape is known as one of the most scenic places Utah.
 The highlight in the park is its more than 2,000 signature arches.
 And among all the arches in Arches there is in particular one that stands out.

 The Delicate Arch is the most famous and photographed arch in the entire park.
 For a close-up view you need to hike a round trip of 3 miles (4.8 km) from the trailhead.
-The Delicate Arch hike is regarded as one of the best things to do in Utah.
 Just be prepared that the trail gets incredibly hot during the warmer months of the year.